rjonnal/octoblob/scripts/README.md

-### Instructions for using the simplified octoblob scripts
+## Instructions for using the simplified octoblob scripts

+### Part 1: generic OCT post-processing

 In general, these scripts should be copied to the folder containing the data files (or the parent folder, if data with identical parameters are organized in subfolders.
 Scripts are invoked as follows: